What’s wrong with women’s shoe sizes?

 ‘By unnaturally shifting weight, you’re wearing out other joints, and tendons leading to the knee, hip, ankle and neck,’

 Take the warning from the Society of Shoe Fitter’s Laura West.
 After being uncomfortable while you’re wearing them, ill fitting shoes are causing irreparable damage to your feet.
+We even spoke to leading podiatrist Dina Gohil, on how to avoid hurting your feet.

 Before, in the 1970’s, there wasn’t much consumer variation with women’s shoe sizes.
 According to the College of Podiatry, the UK’s average women’s shoe size has grown from a size 4, to a size 6.
 As the population is stretching in height and weight so do our feet, to support all of that extra body.